arkeane/polybar_autohide/CONTRIBUTING.md

 - Make the programm show the bar if it is the only window on the screen (depends on various window managers implementations)
 - Hotkeys support (e.g. `ctrl+alt+h` to show/hide the bar)
 - A better way to get the bar window id directly.
+- Add a way to show bar when closing program (maybe using SIGNALS)